Casimir II, Duke of Cieszyn: Life

-However, Casimir II couldn't take the government over the half of Głogów, then under the rule of Margareta of Celje, widow of his uncle Władysław as her dower (but formally, because the facto rule was into the hands of King Matthias Corvinus of Hungary and Bohemia).
-Despite the claims of Jan II the Mad, Duke of Żagań (who was supported by King Matthias), Casimir II obtained a political goal when he was sworn ruler of Głogów as guardian of Margareta by the city council.
+However, Casimir II couldn't take the government over the other half of Głogów, then under the rule of Margareta of Celje, widow of his uncle Władysław as her dower.
+He could do so formally, however, because the facto rule was in the hands of King Matthias Corvinus of Hungary and Bohemia).
+Despite the claims of Jan II the Mad, Duke of Żagań (who was supported by King Matthias), Casimir II obtained a political goal when he was made ruler of Głogów as guardian of Margareta by the city council.
 However, this success was short-lived: on 8 October 1478, Casimir II's forces were defeated in Krosno Odrzańskie by Jan II's troops.

 Despite his defeat, Casimir II continued his pretensions and began negotiations with King Matthias.
 Under the treaty signed on 10 October 1479, the Duke of Cieszyn waived his claims by the amount of 2,000 florins.
 In addition, Casimir II was compelled to paid homage to the King on 12 August of that year in Olomouc.

 Despite the formal abandonment of his pretensions in Lower Silesia, Casimir II didn't change his ambitions, and in 1480 he obtained Pszczyna after his marriage with Johanna, daughter of Wiktoryn of Poděbrady, Duke of Opava (although in practice he could take formal possession of this land only in 1498), who was supposedly to be a great help to him in his plans to regain Głogów, then under the rule of Jan II.
 Another defeat, this time at the Battle of Góra, forced Casimir II to accept the definitely resignation of the disputed territory on 7 June 1481.

-In the following years, Casimir II approached to the Bohemian King Władysław II Jagielloń.
+In the following years, Casimir II approached the Bohemian King Władysław II Jagielloń.
 As a result, after the death of Matthias Corvinus in 1490, he was appointed Starost General of Silesia.
-The Duke of Cieszyn he held that office until 1504, when the king decided to replace him for his brother Sigismund Jagiellon.
-However, when Sigismund inherited the Polish crown in 1506, after the death of his brother Alexander Jagiellon, the dignity of Starost returned into the hands of Casimir II.
+He held the office of the Duke of Cieszyn from 1477 until 1504, when the king decided to replace him with his brother Sigismund Jagiellon.
+However, when Sigismund inherited the Polish crown in 1506, after the death of his brother Alexander Jagiellon, the dignity of Starost returned to Casimir II.
 This time, he held the office until his death.
 The new Polish King gave Casimir II the Duchy of Głogów but only during his lifetime.
 Soon after, and by right to his wife, he obtained the Duchy of Opawa, who increased his domains along with half of Ścinawa (Wołów), who was bought by him in 1493.